tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * All or part of the article
 * Journal article, Book chapter
-* Preprint, Accepted manuscript
+* Preprint: yes :warning: but only after official publication by publisher
-* No embargo
+* Accepted manuscript :white_check_mark:

 #### Re-use before official publication by publisher
 Permitted for Accepted manuscript